 While we may be the common symptoms of hot flashes and headaches we commonly speak about, other symptoms that also occur do not receive the needed stellar coverage.

-Sexual dysfunction, vaginal dryness and emotional swings are all a part of menopause and they happen to all women.
+Sexual dysfunction, vaginal dryness and emotional swings are all a part of this new menopause lifestyle and they happen to all women.

-The Menopause lifestyle can happen to women in their thirties, as well as, women in their sixties and seventies.
+Menopause can happen to women in their thirties, as well as, women in their sixties and seventies.

 The first stage of menopause is perimenopause and many women can have signs of it years before they have their last menstrual cycle.